timbru31/SilkSpawners/README.md

 ## Configuration
 usePermissions (false) - Whether to use Bukkit's superperms system, or the defaults below.

+useWorldGuard (true) - Whether to use [WorldGuard](http://dev.bukkit.org/server-mods/worldguard/) protection, if present.

 minSilkTouchLevel (1) - Minimum enchantment level required for Silk Touch to harvest spawners.
 Normally Silk Touch I is required, but you can set this to 0 to make no enchantment required, or 2+ to require non-standard (normally unobtainable) enchantments.